Cleaning Validation Guidelines in Pharma Industry - A Complete List 2024

 World Health Organization (WHO)

 Worst Case Approach: WHO clearly accepts the worst product approach to select representative APIs to validate Cleaning Procedures.
 It further adds that the selection should be based on the solubility and difficulty of cleaning and the calculation of residue limits based on potency, toxicity, and stability.
-It is very unclear though how to incorporate stability into residue limits.
+It is very unclear, though, how to incorporate stability into residue limits, which is a crucial consideration in the worst case for cleaning validation.

 Continuous Process Verification: WHO recommends continuous monitoring using methods such as analytical testing and visual examination.
-It gives a hint to the risk-based methodology but lack of any further details leaves a lot to be desired.
+It hints at a risk-based methodology, but the lack of further details leaves a lot to be desired in terms of cleaning validation continuous process verification.

 Pharmaceutical Inspection Co-operation Scheme (PIC/S)

-PIC/S followed EMA quickly and released its own version of the new Cleaning Validation Guideline to the prevention of cross-contamination PI 046-1 Guideline on setting HBELs in shared facilities to be effective from July 01, 2018.
+PIC/S followed EMA quickly and released its own version of the new Cleaning Validation Guideline to prevent cross-contamination, known as PI 046-1 Guideline on setting HBELs in shared facilities, effective from July 01, 2018.
+This highlights the importance of cleaning validation for shared facilities.

-This was a monumental step in moving towards a risk-based cleaning validation program since PIC/S has about 50 countries as it’s members.
-Does this mean that the regulators of over 50 countries will start expecting the cleaning program that is in-line with the EMA regulations?
+This was a monumental step in moving towards a risk-based cleaning validation program since PIC/S has about 50 countries as its members.
+Does this mean that the regulators of over 50 countries will start expecting the cleaning program to be in line with the EMA regulations?
 Only time will tell.

-Soon after the release of the above-mentioned PIC/S guideline, an AIDE-MEMOIRE was released which is a great resource for every pharma manufacturer as it details the things that the regulators will look for in very specific details.
-Not only it is an absolute must-read, not following it will lead to a lot of regulatory troubles.
+Soon after the release of the above-mentioned PIC/S guideline, an AIDE-MEMOIRE was released, which is a great resource for every pharma manufacturer as it details what regulators will look for in very specific terms.
+Not only is it an absolute must-read, but not following it will also lead to a lot of regulatory troubles.
 It’s referenced in the link below.

 PIC/S came up with another AIDE-MEMOIRE called Cross Contamination in Shared Facilities.
-One can not recommend this document enough.
-Anyone looking to understand what all goes into building a holistic risk assessment plan to mitigate cross-contamination in shared facilities must read this document a few times.
+One cannot recommend this document enough.
+Anyone looking to understand what goes into building a holistic risk assessment plan to mitigate cross-contamination in shared facilities must read this document a few times, especially in the context of cleaning validation quality risk management.

 Useful Links:

-• [Jun 2020] Aide-Memoire: Inspection of Health Based Exposure Limit (HBEL) Assessment and use in Quality Risk Management PI 052-1
+- [Jun 2020] Aide-Memoire: Inspection of Health Based Exposure Limit (HBEL) Assessment and use in Quality Risk Management, which is crucial for effective cleaning validation quality risk management.
+PI 052-1

 Therapeutic Goods Administration (TGA)